 To meet the Standard, you need to know how to find up to date law and precedents using different methods of conducting research for current precedents on matters of law and quantum.
-You will be able to use publications such as McEwan and Paton on Damages; Current Law, Butterworths Personal Injury Service, McEwan and Paton on Damages, Kemp and Kemp: the Quantum of Damages, JSB Guidelines for the Assessment of Damages, Facts and Figures:Tables for the Calculation of Damages, the APIL/Jordan series of guides, and electronic databases such as Lawtel and JustCite.
-You will make appropriate use of seminars, networking and knowledge sharing activities to keep yourself up to date and adhere to APIL's 16 hour CPD requirement.
+You will be able to use publications such as Current Law, Butterworths Personal Injury Service, Kemp on Procedure and Kemp and Kemp: the Quantum of Damages, JSB Guidelines for the Assessment of Damages, Facts and Figures: Tables for the Calculation of Damages, the APIL/Jordan series of guides, and electronic databases such as Lawtel and JustCite.
+You will make appropriate use of seminars, networking and knowledge sharing activities to keep yourself up to date and adhere to APIL's 16-hour CPD requirement.